 Comparison shopping is necessary if you want to be sure that you are getting your policy at a competitive rate.
 However, the process can often be time-consuming and frustrating.
 If you choose instead to work with an independent agent in the TrustedChoice.com network, however, the process will be much simpler.

 Trusted Choice agents have offices in several locations in Delaware and are available to help you with all of your insurance-related needs.
-Talk to an independent agent near you for more information and you can start comparing a variety of boat insurance quotes with ease.
+Talk to an independent insurance agent near you for more information and you can start comparing a variety of boat insurance quotes with ease.